ajmalmhd1/Portfolio/AIML501-Model Development/Workshop3/Excercise_3.4.md

 3.2 The Compute Dominance

 One of the most important insights surfaced by this infographic is that GPU/TPU hardware represents the overwhelming majority (~65%) of training cost.
-This has significant implications for AI investment decisions—access to compute at scale is the primary barrier to frontier model training, not data or algorithms.
+This has significant implications for AI investment decisions access to compute at scale is the primary barrier to frontier model training, not data or algorithms.

 3.3 Efficiency as a Competitive Dimension